-The financial statements of the Company's subsidiaries in Germany, China, Australia, Canada, Netherlands, UK, Japan, France, Italia and Bulgaria, whose functional currency is other than the U.S. dollar, have been translated into U.S dollars.
+The financial statements of other Company's subsidiaries whose functional currency is other than the U.S. dollar, have been translated into U.S dollars.
 Assets and liabilities have been translated using the exchange rates in effect on the balance sheet date.
 Statements of operations amounts have been translated using the average exchange rate for the relevant periods.